Nithin-Bhargav-07/cortex-cognitive-radio-gateway/README.md

 ---

-## Why PitMind, not NeuroPit
+## Why CORTEX, not NeuroTrack

 Other systems ask: *what is the driver's psychological state?*

-PitMind asks: *given that state, should this message reach them right now?*
+CORTEX asks: *given that state, should this message reach them right now?*

 Measuring cognitive load is the input.
 Acting on it — intercepting, summarizing, timing, and delivering communications — is the output.
-PitMind is an intervention system, not an observation system.
+CORTEX is an intervention system, not an observation system.
 That distinction is where races are won.

 ---